Kirsty Mitchell - Heriot Watt University

 Whatever direction Kirsty’s career eventually takes, the one thing she knows to be true is that she’s going to need more than the technical skills she’s learning at university to secure a job she loves.

-"This year I start applying for internships, meeting employers and having interviews.
+"This year I’ve started applying for graduate schemes, meeting employers and having interviews.
 Presenting myself to industry professionals, being able to put my point across in an impactful way, and feeling calm and confident while doing it, are critical skills.
 Skills that beyond a superficial nod to ‘smile and make eye contact’ just aren’t taught in the classroom."

 That’s why Kirsty was keen to attend the Make Your Mark with Susan Room® student summer school.